mojpalac/mojpalac/docs/books/pragmatic_programmer.md

 - The boundary condition you rely on may be just an accident.
   In different circumstances (a different screen resolution, more CPU cores), it might behave differently.
 - Undocumented behavior may change with the next release of the library.
 Additional and unnecessary calls make your code slower.
 Additional calls increase the risk of introducing new bugs of their own.
-For code you write that others will call, the basic principles of good modularization and of hiding implementation behind small, well-documented interfaces can all help.
+For code, you write that others will call, the basic principles of good modularization and of hiding implementation behind small, well-documented interfaces can all help.